Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-there after in the .dataccess i run the command and it worked horrayyyyy so far so good After that copied the categorysublinks and pasted under CoverTypeRepository.cs I modified the CoverTypeRepository,cs
+there after in the .dataccess i run the command and it worked horrayyyyy so far so good After that copied the categorysublinks and pasted under CoverTypeRepository.cs I modified the CoverTypeRepository,cs it took hal an  hour to fix all of the errors but i did it and i updated my database